The Real Adventures of Jonny Quest: Critical reception

 The announcement of Jessie Bannon's inclusion caused backlash among Quest fans.
 TV Guides editors feared that Jonny and Jessie would become romantically entangled, declaring her a "sappy little girl" and decrying the addition of "icky females" to the property.
-H-B Chief Fred Seibert responded, "Jessie is a little older and smarter than Jonny...
+H-B Chief Fred Seibert responded, "Jessie is a little older and smarter than Jonny ...
 We're not doing Moonlighting here."
 Seibert also denied that Jessie had been created solely to appeal to little girls, citing extant support for Jonny and the classic team.
-A Miami Herald columnist called Jessie an "effort to rewrite the past to conform to the sociopolitical mandates of the present" and political correctness "run amok".
-Billboard conversely welcomed the change from an all-male cast.
-The fiasco subsided after the Cyber Insects telefilm aired; the Atlanta Journal-Constitution rebuffed the "icky girl" label, as Jessie saved Jonny's life and taught him patience.
+Miami Herald columnist Leonard Pitts called Jessie an "effort to rewrite the past to conform to the sociopolitical mandates of the present" and political correctness "run amok".
+Karen Benezra of Billboard conversely welcomed the change from an all-male cast.
+The fiasco subsided after the Cyber Insects telefilm aired; Richard Eldredge of the Atlanta Journal-Constitution rebuffed the "icky girl" label, as Jessie saved Jonny's life and taught him patience.
 A test screening of Cyber Insects to 30- to 35-year-old males revealed that though some questioned her addition, most understood that, like certain elements criticized in the original series, it was a reflection of the times.

 Some fans still took issue with the series's distance from classic Quest, which suffered accusations of cultural insensitivity and "racial and sexual stereotypes".
 Real Adventures evoked critical comparisons to the original series.
-Cinefantastique felt Real Adventures remained true to the classic show's formula and praised the "impressive" cast.
-Another critic recommended the show to "die-hard adult fans", affirming that Real Adventures maintained the violence and off-screen deaths of the old series, as even the opening titles featured "explosions, murder and mayhem".
-The Washington Post judged the first season as "grittier and more lifelike" than the original Quest.
+F. Colin Kingston of Cinefantastique felt Real Adventures remained true to the classic show's formula and praised the "impressive" cast.
+R.D.
+Heldenfels of the Akron Beacon Journal recommended the show to "die-hard adult fans", affirming that Real Adventures maintained the violence and off-screen deaths of the old series, as even the opening titles featured "explosions, murder and mayhem".
+Scott Moore of The Washington Post judged the first season as "grittier and more lifelike" than the original Quest.
 Chicago Tribune critic Allan Johnson agreed that Real Adventures was less "way-out" and contrasted the shows in detail.
 TV Guide applauded the writing as "miles deeper and darker than on the old show"; Hadji's quotations impressed the magazine's reviewer.
-Chicago's Daily Herald called the first episode "vintage Quest", and The Panama City Times-Herald echoed this position:
+Ted of the Chicago Daily Herald called the first episode "vintage Quest", and Tony Simmons of The Panama City Times-Herald echoed this position: